-- From the RMI, select Operations > Unload Drive - From the FPI, select Operations > Unload from Drive
+- From the RMI, select Operations > UnLoad Drive - From the FPI, select Menu > Operations > UnLoad Drive

 Cleaning Tape Drives

 Tape drives require periodic cleaning at recommended intervals.
 At least one cleaning slot must be configured to enable automatic cleaning of tape drives.
 Manual cleaning can be performed even if no cleaning slots are configured.
 On a manual clean request, the library will scan the cleaning slots, if any, and then the I/E slots for a cleaning cartridge.